vlandham/captain_z/out/captain_z.md

 Sitting on the ground with these thoughts in her head, she finally looked up as the clouds parted for a few minutes to let the moon shine down.
 She saw something that made her heart skip a beat.

 In fact it was three somethings.
 Three big rocks broke out of the ground, bent and pointed like claws.
-That was the spot on the map that she had been looking for.
+Here was the spot on the map that she had been looking for!

 She jumped up and ran as fast as she could in the dark to the three big stones.